MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui.md

     An `ArgumentException` exception is thrown,<!--and appears after you close the app--> because the URL doesn't start with `http://` or `https://`.

 1. Close the sample app.
-The following dialog boxes might appear:
+The following dialogs might appear:

     ![Debugger not configured](winui-images/debugger-not-configd.png)

-1. These debugger dialog boxes are a known bug.
-Click the **OK** button, and then click the **Cancel** button to close the dialog boxes.
+1. These debugger dialogs are a known bug.
+Click the **OK** button, and then click the **Cancel** button to close the dialogs.

 <!--
 maintenance link (keep)